khalidDababat/StoreFrontBackend-Project-Udacity/README.md

 This is the backend API for an online store built using Node.js, Express, TypeScript, and PostgreSQL.
 It provides endpoints for managing users, products, and orders.

+This database schema was designed for a scalable e-commerce system.
+It supports products with dynamic features, carts, orders, and payments.
+Notifications and advanced modules can be added based on client needs.

 ### Port number for db and server.

 - running server on http://localhost:4000